 All core courses are offered at least once every two years in a form that is eligible for tuition waiver.
 These courses and some elective courses may also be offered at other times in an online format either through Distance and Continuing Education (DCE) or Great Plains IDEA (GPIDEA).
 In these cases, these courses would not be eligible for tuition waiver.
 All courses not eligible for tuition waiver are clearly marked as "DCE" or "GPIDEA" in the Schedule of Courses published online each semester by the Registrar.
-Public Health courses are eligible for a waiver of base tuition, but students need to pay the tuition differential.
+In addition, students taking courses in Public Health (PH) will need to pay differential tuition.